junglesta/wherenodoctor/_posts/2015-12-31-introduction.md

 Persons or programs who wish to use this book, or portions of it, in preparing their own manuals and activities for villagers or health workers are encouraged to do so.

-We often grant permission at no charge, provided the parts reproduced are distributed free or at cost—not for profit.
+We often grant permission at no charge, provided the parts reproduced are distributed free or at cost, not for profit.

 Please see the explanation online at hesperian.org/about/open-copyright, or contact us at permissions@hesperian.org to answer any questions.
 Our goal is to help you design a program that works for you, not to make money.